hwong5208/InsightUBC/README.md

-Hi this is my CPSC310 assigment.
+Hi this is my CPSC310 assigment: InsightUBC                                                                                                           Sep 2016

-InsightUBC                                                                                                           Sep 2016
+Objectives:

-Full stack web development
+1. Built a database server that can process input zip file data, cache processed data onto disk, and answer  queries similar to standard SQL query

-Built a database server that can process input zip file data, cache processed data onto disk, and answer  queries similar to standard SQL query
+2. Built a user-friendly website which can take user input, convert it to legal query format and exchange data with the backend server through restful API

-Built a user-friendly website which can take user input, convert it to legal query format and exchange data with the backend server through restful API
+Technologies / Tools used:

-Technologies and used tools:  Typescript, Node, and Angular2
+Typescript, Node, and Angular2